nasa/eo-metadata-tools/CMR/python/README.md

 Use either `runme.sh -t` or `python3 -m unittest discover`

 ## Using the runme.sh script
-The runme.sh script documents how to run all the software life cycles for the project like testing, building, and installing.
-The script takes many flags, the lastest can be viewed by calling `./runme.sh -h`.
-Below is also a table of these flags.
-All flags can be called more then once except -h which ends the script.
+The runme.sh script documents how to run all the software stages for the project like testing, building, and installing.
+The script takes many flags.
+Below is a table of these flags.

 Usage example: `./runme.sh -f -u -f -p -i -f` which means: find, uninstall, find, package, install, find